markjnkim/es_mod/02-css/content/lesson-4-grid.md

 ![service-plan](assets/lesson-4/100-service-mock-up.png)

-We could approach this solution in a few ways.
-One would be to use the HTML `<table>` element, but that's intended for [tabular data](https://en.wikipedia.org/wiki/Table_(information)) and not the customized table design we need.
+We can approach this solution in a few ways.
+One is to use the HTML `<table>` element, but that's intended for [tabular data](https://en.wikipedia.org/wiki/Table_(information)) and not the customized table design we need.

-We could also use flexbox, but because we need a two-dimensional table with an element that spans multiple columns (the magazine subscription row), this could be tricky.
+We could also use flexbox, but this could be tricky because we need a two-dimensional table with an element that spans multiple columns (for the magazine subscription row).

-This leads us to a CSS layout model called **CSS Grid**, aka **grid**.
-Grid&mdash;a two-dimensional model similar to flexbox&mdash;is nothing short of a revolutionary system for page layouts, and this is what we'll use.
+This leads us to a CSS layout model called **CSS Grid Layout**.
+CSS Grid&mdash;a two-dimensional model similar to flexbox&mdash;is nothing short of a revolutionary system for page layouts, and this is what we'll use.

 The best way to learn is by doing, so let's start coding!